 With the shutdown of live music in 2020, Nahko And Medicine For The People flew under the radar with no studio releases or attempts at socially distanced concerts.
 That came to an end earlier this week when the band announced a run of fall tour dates, a move that was immediately hit with online criticism.
 Rather than continuing to go after the artist, however, many aimed their frustration and disappointment at the venues that booked him.
 Posts by venues across the country ranging from Denver’s Mission Ballroom to Asheville’s Rabbit Rabbit were littered with comments from fans who expected their beloved music venues to provide a safe space for concerts, rather than giving its stage to an alleged serial abuser.

 Throughout the week, many promoters and venues opted to cancel the shows, making subsequent posts explaining the decision.
-While many took solace in this self-correction of the music industry, many of these updated concert cancellations were also met with fierce support by Nahko’s still fervent supporters.
+While many took solace in this self-correction of the music industry, many of these updated concert cancellations were also met with fierce objection by Nahko’s still fervent supporters.
 These efforts were encouraged by an official Facebook account for the artist with a post made in a Nahko fan group ahead of the tour announcement.

 Nahko And Medicine Of The People have yet to make a statement regarding the tour as of this publication.
 A post attributed to the frontman in the private Nahko Facebook fan page confirmed that the tour has been suspended.